 Our strategy entails licensing our oncology product rights outside of the U.S. to commercially proficient entities, while retaining U.S. rights to commercialization.
-Because the sales call points for our clinical stage oncology assets (CHS-1701 and CHS-5217) in the U.S. are highly concentrated and addressable by a relatively small commercial organization, the preservation of U.S. rights allows us the flexibility to cost effectively build our own commercial capability.
+Because the sales call points for our clinical stage oncology asset (CHS-1701) in the U.S. are highly concentrated and addressable by a relatively small commercial organization, the preservation of U.S. rights allows us the flexibility to cost effectively build our own commercial capability.

-For our other biosimilar and small molecule drug candidates (CHS-0214, CHS-1420, CHS-3351 and CHS-131), we seek to license rights regionally or globally to commercially proficient partners.
+For our other biosimilar and small molecule drug candidates (CHS-0214, CHS-1420, CHS-3351, CHS-2020 and CHS-131), we seek to license rights regionally or globally to commercially proficient partners.